jadecobra/python_tdd_exercises/source/classes.rst

 * ``self.assertIsInstance`` is a ``unittest.TestCase`` method that checks if the first input to the method is an instance of the second input
 * in python everything is an ``(object)`` which means there's a class definition for it, our test ``self.assertIsInstance(classes.ClassWithPass(), object)`` checks if ``(ClassWithPass)`` is an ``(object)``

-Define a Class with parentheses
+How to define a Class with parentheses
 -------------------------------

 RED: make it fail